How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 Rule 3 — Missing Data: Give Every Absent Field an Explicit Fate

-Any field not present in the source document must be set to null.
+Any field not present in the source document MUST be set to null.

 Do not infer, guess, or generate values for absent fields.